 [Editor’s note: Stephen James-Yeoman, Commissioning Editor, Digital, Development and Innovation, BBC Arts, writes about this year’s Get Creative festival, what went on in libraries, and planning for next year.]

-When I was eight years old I knew exactly what I was going to do for a living when I was older.
+When I was 8 years old I knew exactly what I was going to do for a living when I was older.
 There were no lofty ambitions to become an astronaut, or sensible plans to be a train driver or fantastical ideas to be an internationally-renowned footballer (anyway, they were paid less in the 70s).
 I wanted to become a music teacher.
-And with that pin-point focus and clarity I set about learning as many musical instruments as I could safely handle in my podgy eight year old fingers.
+And with that pin-point focus and clarity I set about learning as many musical instruments as I could safely handle in my podgy 8 year old fingers.
 Guitar, flute, drums, violin, piano – if it could be plucked, blown, hit or tinkled then I was in the queue to master it so I could achieve my unshakeable goal.

 Of course, life gets in the way and my career path followed a different and unexpected direction - but I never lost that joy of creative expression, and still revel in the calm that picking up a musical instrument can bring.
 It’s not just music that can have this relaxing and joyous effect.